Sara Dowsett - Psychotherapist for Adults & Young People MSc, BSc(Hons), AdvDip

 In addition to my existing counselling qualification I am currently engaging in a doctorate training programme at the University of the West of England.
 Once completed I will be a HCPC qualified Counselling Psychologist.
 The course places emphasis on the integration of counselling and psychology with a focus on psychological theories and research.
 Engagement in further training enables me to remain on top of the current affairs within the counselling and psychology field and also allows me to broaden my existing skills and conduct relevant research.
 Working within this field whilst training enables me to expand and deepen my level of understanding, a factor that I consider an essential part of providing an effective therapeutic experience.

 I have engaged in various roles as a counsellor over the past nine years.
 I have worked for the local authority as a young person’s counsellor and as a secondary school counsellor.
 I have worked as an adult’s addictions counsellor, for a bereavement charity and as an assistant psychologist at a neurological rehabilitation centre.
-In addition to my private practice, I work as a therapist for Dorset NHS Trust - located at Bournemouth University.
+In addition to my private practice, I work as a therapist for Bournemouth Arts University.

 Areas of counselling I deal with